catswe/KANditioned/README.md

 Training is accelerated by orders of magnitude through exploiting the structure of the linear (C⁰) B-spline (see Fig. 1) with uniformly spaced control points.
 Because the intervals are uniform, evaluating spline(x) reduces to a constant-time index calculation, followed by looking up the two relevant control points and linearly interpolating between them.
 This contrasts with the summation over basis functions typically seen in splines, reducing the amount of computation required and enabling effectively sublinear scaling across the control points dimension.

-One step further, we reinterpret this lookup interpolation approach as a sparse-matrix dense-matrix multiplication (SpMM), squeezing out additional performance through the highly optimized cuSPARSE library.
+One step further, we reinterpret this lookup interpolation approach as a sparse-matrix dense-matrix multiplication (SpMM), squeezing out additional performance through cuSPARSE, a highly optimized CUDA library.
 This computational approach falls within the framework of conditional computation, albeit at a more granular level compared to Mixture of Experts (MoEs), the most popular form of conditional computation.

 <!-- Probably can add some jank about being more energy efficient per parameter compared to MLP with similar parameter count and biological similarity, since KAN can be argued as being a bit more similar to how the brain works compared to MLP, given that it learns its own nonlinear activation and the brain does conditional computation, especially with MoEs and others -->